Robotic Parotidectomy surgery in Bangalore

 The common symptoms of parotid gland tumors include:

-• Reduced muscular strength on one side of your face
+• Reduced muscular strength on one side of the face

-• Numbness in a part of your face
+• Numbness in a part of the face

 • Constant pain in the affected area

-• Difficulty in yawning or opening your mouth wide
+• Difficulty in yawning or opening the mouth wide

 What age group do salivary gland tumors affect the most?

-Pleomorphic adenoma, which is the most common tumor of the salivary gland, can affect people of any age; but, it most frequently affects people between the ages of 30 and 60.
-The incidence of pleomorphic adenoma is somewhat higher in females, at a ratio of 2:1, than in males.
+Pleomorphic adenoma, the most common salivary gland tumour, can affect people of any age.
+But it most frequently affects people between the ages of 30 and 60.
+The incidence of pleomorphic adenoma is higher in females, at a ratio of 2:1 than in males.

 Conclusion

-Robotic surgery has emerged as a promising technique for parotidectomy.
-Robotic surgery allows the surgeon to operate with greater precision and control, while also providing improved optics and enhanced ergonomics.
-In addition, the use of robotics can preserve vital anatomic landmarks and minimizes tissue trauma.
+Robotic surgery has emerged as a promising technique for adequate parotidectomy.
+Robotic surgery allows the surgeon to operate with greater precision and control while providing improved optics and enhanced ergonomics.

-Overall, robotic parotidectomy is a safe and effective option for the treatment of parotid tumors.
+Robotic parotidectomy is a safe and effective option for treating parotid tumors.
 It offers the potential for improved outcomes and reduced complications.

-If you or a loved one suspects a salivary gland tumor, please do not delay in seeking medical treatment.
-If you are considering Parotidectomy surgery in Bangalore, do not hesitate to consult the highly experienced surgical oncologist, Dr. Sandeep Nayak, and his team, at MACS (Minimal Access Cancer Surgery)Clinic,
+If you or a loved one suspects a salivary gland tumor, please do not delay seeking medical treatment.
+If you are considering parotidectomy surgery in Bangalore, do not hesitate to consult the highly experienced surgical oncologist.

 Robotic parotidectomy is a minimally invasive surgical procedure to remove the parotid gland.